-Additionally, synchronous stability constraints constrain levels of generation in the Goldfields region.
-The Goldfield's load cannot exceed 130 MW, and the combined export (generated less self-load of approximately 110 MW) of Parkeston and Southern Cross is limited to 85 MW.
+Synchronous stability constraints constrain levels of generation in the Goldfields region.
+The Goldfield's total generation cannot exceed 155 MW^s, and the combined export (generated less self-load of approximately 110 MW) of Parkeston and Southern Cross is limited to 85 MW.